herobd/dessurt/README.md

 See `configs/cf_test_cats_each_finetune.json` and `configs/cf_test_cats_qa_finetune.json` and their respective data in `example_data` for an example of how to use MyDataset.

 MyDataset expects `data_dir` to be a directory with a "train", "valid", and possibly "test" subdirectory.
-Each of these is to have the images (potentially nested in subdirectories).
+Each of these are to have the images (nested in subdirectories allowed).
 Then there either needs to be a json for each image ('this/image.png' and 'this/image.json') or a single 'qa.json'

 'this/image.json' has the list of Q-A pairs:
 ```